divnori/win2win/README.md

 - Students can look at STEM events and enroll in them
 - Shows what your peers are enrolled in
-- Increases SmartScore with participation
+- Increases STEMScore with participation

 **Frontend**
 - Built using Android Studio